egonSchiele/contracts.ruby/README.md

 Check out [this screencast](https://vimeo.com/85883356).

+## Development

+To get started do the following:

+1. Install required gems for development

+  `bundle install`

+2. Run our test suite

+  `bundle exec rake`

 ## Performance

 Using contracts.ruby results in very little slowdown.
 Check out [this blog post](http://adit.io/posts/2013-03-04-How-I-Made-My-Ruby-Project-10x-Faster.html#seconds-6) for more info.